ZixiQu/naslite/README.md

 #### 5. Set User's Current Path in Cookie

 User's viewing path is stored in cookie.
 We set the path when user is checking out a path.
 When user is creating new item (folder/file), it is created under the path.
 The benefit of storing in cookie is cookie is persist after closing the browser.

-### Contributions:

-[Zixi Qu](https://github.com/ZixiQu): Mainly backend.
-User authentication, file retrieval authorization, cloud storage DevOps and backend API.
-Also implement a bit frontend for practice.

-[Kangzhi Gao](https://github.com/Connor315): Mainly frontend.
-Incorporate with backend data and visualize it nicely in the React and Tailwind-based UI.

-### Limitations:

-We are a two-people team.
-There are lots of features in our mind that we didn't have the time to implement.
-However, we plan to keep working on NASlite to make it a fully available light weight NAS server after the course ends, so that everyone can set up a NAS server at home to save some money and privacy on their precious memories!

-#### 1. Move files around

-The files cannot be moved to another folder.

-#### 2. User's file are stored in DigitalOcean

-Although DigitalOcean has a fair price on the service, and can easily scale-up and provide free CDN, our initial thought is to make the cloud storage completely free, by storing the file on local disks.
-An local file retrieval API need to implemented for such functionality.

-#### 3. Upload entire folder

-We can upload multiple files at once, but it would be even better if we can drag and drop entire folder or folders and upload them all at once!
-A more complicated  frontend logic need to be implemented for such functionality.

-#### 4. Advanced user identity

-User image, verifying email.
-We kept our project simple for the scale of the course.
-Currently we only support email and password login.

-#### 5. Third-party login

-Login through Google, GitHub, etc.